-We feel lucky to know some pretty phenomenal local chefs and bartenders that are always up for a creative pursuit when it comes to crafting unique and thoughtful recipes using our pantry items.
-From CBD bitters and rose gold honey to probiotic vinaigrette and just date syrup, we’ve tasted some pretty epic beverages and treats and leave you with a couple more to add to your post-holiday (or continued festivities) lineup.
+We feel lucky to know some pretty phenomenal local chefs and bartenders that are always up for a creative pursuit when it comes to crafting unique and thoughtful recipes using our pantry items. rose gold honey to probiotic vinaigrette and just date syrup, we’ve tasted some pretty epic beverages and treats and leave you with a couple more to add to your post-holiday (or continued festivities) lineup.

 Tim Quinn, local bartender at the new restaurant Aloi in Scott’s Addition, has been a fan of our bitters for quite some time — forever experimenting with them to craft seasonal cocktails for special events at Boketto.
-Featured on Aloi’s cocktail menu is the Mindful Martinez, an elevated version of a classic incorporating CBD bitters for an experience that’s moderately bitter, moderately sweet, aromatic, and booze-forward.
+Featured on Aloi’s cocktail menu is the Mindful Martinez, an elevated version of a classic incorporating for an experience that’s moderately bitter, moderately sweet, aromatic, and booze-forward.

 The Mindful Martinez

 .75oz Punt e Mes Red Vermouth